 20 years after the handover of Hong Kong, human rights and basic freedoms are under threat.

-Hong Kong Watch is being established in 2017 to investigate the status of human rights, freedoms and rule of law in Hong Kong, raising concerns with the United Kingdom government and the wider international community should violations of the rights and freedoms enshrined in Hong Kong’s Basic Law and the Sino-British Joint Declaration take place.
+Hong Kong Watch was established in 2017 to investigate the status of human rights, freedoms and rule of law in Hong Kong, raising concerns with the United Kingdom government and the wider international community should violations of the rights and freedoms enshrined in Hong Kong’s Basic Law and the Sino-British Joint Declaration take place.

 A PROMISE MADE